Komijan County

 Komijan County (شهرستان کمیجان) is in Markazi province, Iran.
 Its capital is the city of Komijan.

 History

-After the 2006 National Census, Vafs Rural District was created in the Central District, and Khenejin Rural District was separated from it in the establishment of Farahan County.
+In 2010, Vafs Rural District was created in the Central District, and Khenejin Rural District was separated from it in the establishment of Farahan County.

 Demographics

 Language

 Azerbaijanis, Persians and Tats are the largest ethnic groups in the county.
 They speak Azerbaijani, Persian and Tati.

 Population

-At the time of the 2006 census, the county's population was 45,296 in 11,539 households.
+At the time of the 2006 National Census, the county's population was 45,296 in 11,539 households.
 The following census in 2011 counted 39,340 people in 11,164 households.
 The 2016 census measured the population of the county as 36,441 in 11,339 households.

 Administrative divisions

 Komijan County's population history and administrative structure over three consecutive censuses are shown in the following table.